Come play at the Port of Kalama!

-Port of Kalama Recreational Use Form
+Port of Kalama Parks

-Marine Park and Louis Rasmussen Day Use ParkThe Marine Park is a five acre day-use park that is bordered by a pedestrian/bicycle pathway along the Columbia River.
-Marine Park is also the home of tallest one piece totem pole in the Pacific Northwest.
-Public beaches accessed by this two-mile greenbelt are a favorite for swimming, windsurfing, and fishing.
+Marine Park is a five-acre day-use park along the Columbia River bordered by scenic walking and bicycle pathways.
+Marine Park is also the home of the tallest one-piece totem pole in the Pacific Northwest.
+Public beaches accessed by this two-mile greenbelt are a favorite for recreation, windsurfing, and fishing.

-Please call the Port office at 360-673-2325 if you’re planning on bringing a large group.
+Please call the Port office at 360-673-2325 if you’re planning a large group gathering.